DouglasMesquita/RASCO/README.md

 RASCO is an R package that allow the practioners to fit restricted spatial models for three class of models:

 -   Generalized linear mixed models

 -   Shared component models

 -   Spatial frailty models

+## Installing LSB Core

+You may need to install the LSB Core

+lsb\_release is part of a software package called the LSB core, which is not necessarily installed on your system by default.
+To install it, run the command below that corresponds to your specific system:

+### Ubuntu, Debian

+sudo apt-get update && sudo apt-get install lsb-core

+### CentOS

+sudo yum update && sudo yum install redhat-lsb-core

+### Fedora

+sudo dnf update && sudo dnf install redhat-lsb-core

+### OpenSUSE

+sudo zypper update && sudo zypper install lsb-core

+### Arch

+pacman -Syu lsb-release

 ## Installation